nahuelcoder/cronometer-wizard/README.md

-##Cronometer Wizard
+#Cronometer Wizard

-Asistant for help on the calculation nedeed to get the exact amount of diferent products that are use as input in Cronometer app.
+Rebuild of cronometer's home page with the addition of a wizard to aid in the calculation necessary to obtain the exact number of different products used as input in the Cronometer app.